 The Secondary Teacher Preparation Program earns undergraduates a teaching license from North Carolina, and a Minor in Education from Duke.
 This license is now reciprocal with all 50 states.
 Duke students may seek licensure in one of four areas: Secondary (9-12) English, Secondary (9-12) Math, Secondary (9-12) General Social Studies or Secondary (9-12) General Science.
-Interested undergraduate students may apply to the secondary school teaching program beginning in the sophomore year.
+Interested undergraduate students may apply to the program beginning in the sophomore year.

 Requirements – 7 Courses

 In addition to the courses needed to fulfill your major, you must take the following:

-- EDUC 101: Social and Philosophical Foundations of Education (must be taken before senior Fall)
+- EDUC 101: Social and Philosophical Foundations of Education (taken prior to junior spring semester)

 - One additional course in Psychology (e.g. Developmental)

 - EDUC 495: Teaching High School